harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 Let's look at the first case. `{:ok, 0}` matches to only one tuple: the one with `:ok` as the first element and `0` as the second element.

-The second case `{:ok, count}` matches to all tuples that have `:ok` as the first element, and any value other than `0` as the second element.
-At the same time, it binds that second element to a variable called `count`.
+The second case `{:ok, count}` matches to all two-element tuples that have `:ok` as the first element, except for `{:ok, 0}`, which would have been matched in the previous case and would never reach this case.
+At the same time, the case binds the second element to a variable called `count`.

 The third case `{:error, _}` matches to all two-element tuples with `:error` as the first element, regarldess of the value of the second element.